About the Danish Vikings

 Popular Vikings attractions in Denmark

-In Jelling in Jutland, you find the Jelling Stone of Harald Bluetooth which is the document of the embrace of Christianity in Denmark.
+In Jelling in Jutland, you find the Jelling Stone of Harald Bluetooth, the document of the embrace of Christianity in Denmark.

 Viking monuments like The Viking museum Ladby on Funen show a Viking ship where a Viking chieftain was buried with all his precious possessions.

 Evidence from the Viking Age is Lindholm Høje, near Aalborg; you can wander around the biggest ancient burial ground in Scandinavia.
-Take a tour of all Denmark’s Viking treasures, with our Viking trail across the country.
+Please take a tour of all Denmark’s Viking treasures, with our Viking trail across the country.

 The famous Viking Museum in Roskilde

-The most famous Viking Ship Museum you will find in Roskilde located 45 minutes from Copenhagen.
+The most famous Viking Ship Museum you will find in Roskilde is located 45 minutes from Copenhagen.
 The Museum presents ships, seafaring and boatbuilding culture in ancient and medieval times.